Last Updated: 1/26/2023

 As the Iowa woman found out, combating a denied workers’ compensation claim for multiple surgeries or treatments can take much of your remaining strength.
 It can be an emotional and physical struggle to get the medical treatment you deserve for your on-the-job injuries.

 When injured Des Moines employees ask themselves, “What exactly does workers’ comp cover?”
 Walker, Billingsley and Bair answer.
 When you feel like you cannot fight the battle against a denied workers’ compensation claim alone, reach for the trusted advice of legal counsel.
 Attorneys at Walker, Billingsley and Bair can help you feel as if there is someone in your corner, willing and able to get coverage for the multiple procedures or surgeries needed to increase your quality of life.
-Contact us via our website today.
+Contact us or Chat Here Now.